Chief Executive Officer & Co-Founder

 Charlie Rose has been a youth worker, organizer and entrepreneur in Boston for nearly 30 years.
 As a founding board member of City Year and then staff member who has played myriad roles, Charlie has helped build the organization into a national model for youth community service organizations.
 In addition, Charlie has also been a founding board member for seven other organizations including YouthBuild Boston and has served the community through his work with organizations such as Youth Outreach Program, Citizens for Safety, National Toxics Campaign, United Labor Unions Local, Urban Edge and as a VISTA volunteer.
 Prior to joining City Year’s staff, he was the Director of Youth Services for the City of Boston’s Community Centers.

-Senior Vice President & Chief People Officer
+Senior Vice President & Chief Impact Officer

 Stephanie Wu leads the design, execution, and evaluation of City Year’s Whole School Whole Child services, which are delivered by 3,000 City Year AmeriCorps members in more than 300 schools in 27 cities nationwide.
 She oversaw the program research and development initiative that fueled the organization's strategic shift toward addressing the nation's urban education challenge.

 During City Year’s first decade, Stephanie developed and led foundational in-school and out-of-school community youth programs.
 She was responsible for putting in place fundamental concepts and practices supporting City Year’s culture, ideals, and leadership techniques, which remain essential to City Year’s work in schools and communities.
 Stephanie is also the founder of City Year’s Summer Academy, the organization’s intensive training program for staff and senior corps.